 In recent years the container concept has taken the IT world by storm.
 That has of course thrown up questions about the monitoring of such containers.
 From Version 1.5.0 Checkmk can monitor Docker containers directly via the Linux agent.
-But Checkmk monitors not only the general status of the daemon or the containers, but also the containers itself.
-A full list of the elements that can currently be monitored can be found in Catalogue of the Check plug-ins.
+But Checkmk monitors not only the general status of the daemon or the container, but also the container itself.
+A full list of the elements that can currently be monitored can be found in the Catalogue of the Check plug-ins.

 2.1.
 Installation of agent and plug-ins